 Google Tag Manager allows you to track how far your visitors scroll through your products.
 If you have a long list of products in your store’s inventory, some visitors may not be scrolling to the bottom of the page.
 This means that some products may not enjoy the visibility that they deserve.
 By tracking your site’s scroll depth, you will be able to decide whether to switch some of the products or reduce the list of items on display.

 With advancements in technology, more entrepreneurs are going the online way.
-Apparently, e-commerce stores are fast replacing conventional, brick-and-mortar establishments.
+Ecommerce stores are fast replacing conventional, brick-and-mortar establishments.
 However, one advantage that traditional stores have over an e-commerce website is that you can talk to your clients directly and find out what they need.
 For online stores, you have to track various metrics to understand your audience.
 This is where web services such as Google Analytics and Google Tag Manager comes into play.

-If you are yet to sign up for these services, then you are missing out on valuable insights about your customers.
+If you’ve yet to sign up for these services, then you are missing out on valuable insights about your customers.
 If you consider the competitive nature of running an online store, it makes much more sense to utilize them.
 Register your account today and see the difference.
 As always, feel free to reach out to us, if you need help setting any of this up.